telefonicaid/iotagent-node-lib/doc/installationguide.md

     the IoTAgent runs in a single thread.
 For more details about multi-core functionality, please refer to the [Cluster](https://nodejs.org/api/cluster.html) module in Node.js and
     [this section](howto.md#iot-agent-in-multi-thread-mode) of the library documentation.
+-   **explicitAttrs**: if this flag is activated, only provisioned attributes will be processed to Context Broker.
+    This flag is overwritten by `explicitAttrs` flag in group or device provision.

 ### Configuration using environment variables